gravitational/teleport/rfd/0139-gogo-must-go.md

 }
 ```

-For this message, I propose we create an internal implementation for the above interface, along
+For this message, I propose we replace the above interface with a struct, along
-with a builder to completely abstract the internal representation of the user group object:
+with a builder for convenience and avoiding breakages:

 ```go
 type UserGroupBuilder struct {